gizmosachin/ColorSlider/README.md

 self.colorSlider.borderColor = UIColor.whiteColor()
 ```

 To make it easier to select colors, you can specify padding around the bounds of the `ColorSlider` in which touch input will still edit the color hue.

 ``` Swift
 self.colorSlider.padding = 44.0
 ```

+## Sketchpad

+`ColorSlider` comes with a demo project called `Sketchpad` that's a simple drawing app for iPhone.
+To get it to run in Xcode, you must run `pod install`.
+Note that this does not require the pre-release version (0.36) of Cocoapods.

 ## How it Works